-- any device that shoots or delivers a bullet, BB, pellet, arrow, dart, flare, electrical charge, or other projectile, whether loaded or unloaded, including those devices powered by air, gas, explosion, or mechanical means. - any explosive device, including fireworks. - any instrument/device designed to be a weapon to injure or threaten another individual, including brass knuckles. - Any item potentially hazardous. - Nonculinary knives with a blade greater than three (3) inches, including hatchets, machetes, swords, daggers, or other edged weapons. - Exception: common pocketknife or legitimate tools appropriately used in authorized work on campus are generally permitted.
+- A firearm or any device, including paintball guns, that shoots or delivers a bullet, BB, pellet, arrow, dart, flare, electrical charge, fluids, or other projectile, whether loaded or unloaded, including those devices powered by air, gas, explosion, or mechanical means.
+Realistic facsimiles of such items are also included in this definition - any explosive device, including fireworks. - any instruments/device that are designed or may be used as a weapon to injure or threaten another individual, including, but not limited to, non-culinary knives with a blade greater than four (4) inches